vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 Matheris playing his heart out on stage with the other bards.

 Jaxxen gets drinks with Hereist to enjoy the show and wait for Matheris.
 A little halfling female comes up and tries to strike a conversation. and offers to buy a drink. large chested lady comes over.
 Halfling buys a round for us.
 Jaxxen asks her what her name is.
 She says its Telina.
 Asks if shes here by herself, and she says friend is in the back.
 In trouble, has someone after him.
 Someone wanting to kill him.
 Hes in the front of room with someone that wants to hurt him.
 Shes offering 10gp.
 But she wont talk to the guards thinks they cant get to him in time.
 Jaxxen asks her to lead us to where this is.

-Toward front small stage, there's a male halfling, sitting there table right across him.table cloth over table.
+Toward front small stage, there's a male halfling, sitting there at table.
+Table cloth over table and across from him is a big guy.
 Hands of big guy aren't completely visible.
 Says thats friend Bren, hes a halfling.
 That man is wanting to kill him.
 Please, i'll pay you.

 Jaxxen looks to see if anyone else with the big guy.

 Hes standing up folded and crossed. flanking. also looking at the halfling.

 Jaxxen sends telepathic message to halfling that hes here to help and get ready to run.

 Jaxxen then gets mirror and tries to reflect it into the guys eyes.
 Cast Thaumaturgy and brighten the light.
 Try to reflect the light but fail miserably.
 Light goes back to normal.

 I walk to table to see if i can tlak to him.
 Guy standing arms come down takes a step forward.
 Guy at table asks what i want, I telepathically say "now", and i tell the guy there's someone important that wants to see you.
 Short sword.
 Halfling tried to dive but got cut hurt.
 Guy with crossed arms going for halfling. roll initiative

-matheris finishes his set. he talked to head of entertainment named Selena.
+Matheris finishes his set. he talked to head of entertainment named Selena.
 Flamboyant elf with purple puffy clothes and feather.
 Wrote his name down as a backup.
 Then he gets jinxia puts his armor back on. they avoid guards, try to get to bar to grab a drink.
 Matheris gets elven wines for him and jinxia. they sip and socialize the way to the front.

 Jaxxen puts a dagger to the guy's crotch sitting. sword guy draws and jaxxen says look down.
 Guy tells him to wait. then Jaxxen says I said there was someone important that wanted to see you.
 Head to the back, tell the guards your name is Jared and they'll let you up the stairs.
 The guy asks who?
 Jaxxen says I think you know who.
 The guy says "Jake?".